 PRP injection for plantar fasciitis

-Finally, recent studies show that platelet-rich injections have a longer-lasting effect than cortisone.
-For example, a recent review comparing platelet-rich plasma with cortisone injections for plantar fasciitis found that PRP injection was more effective at three months and a year.
-In addition, at least ten studies show better effects of PRP injection for plantar fasciitis than cortisone.
+Recent studies show that platelet-rich injections have a longer-lasting effect than cortisone.
+For example, a recent review comparing platelet-rich plasma with cortisone injections found that PRP injection was more effective at three months and a year.
+In addition, at least 15 studies have shown that PRP injections have better effects.
 Also, in severe cases of plantar fasciitis, PRP was better than cortisone and safer than surgery.

 Whether you have cortisone or PRP injection for plantar fasciitis, you should perform plantar fascia ultrasound injections to improve accuracy and effectiveness.